h0useofdupree/dotfiles/.config/qtile/tests/tests.md

 ## Scope
 > The scope of this will be limited to running external processes (which will be tested seperately) and qtile's own functions.
 All the config files will be parsed by python py_compile and qtiles check function.

+## Process
+### Testing Testing
+> The first script to test my config(s) will be running py_compile or qtile check on one or more config files.
+It will run a few of qtiles function through the shell and test some dependencies.